-59 Rights of offset will vary according to the legal environment in a jurisdiction.
+27 Rights of offset will vary according to the legal environment in a jurisdiction.

-- 17.11.17 It may also be appropriate to treat certain contingent elements of capital as available capital resources in cases where the probability of payment is expected to be sufficiently high (for example, the unpaid part of partly paid capital, contributions from members of a mutual insurer or letters of credit, see Guidance 17.10.11). - 17.11.18 Where a supervisor allows contingent elements of capital to be included in the determination of capital resources, such inclusion would be expected to be subject to meeting specific supervisory requirements or prior supervisory approval.
+- 17.11.16 However, in some circumstances, a capital element may be paid for "in kind" ie issued for non-cash.
+The supervisor should define the extent to which payment other than cash is acceptable for a capital element to be treated as fully paid without prior approval by the supervisor and the circumstances where payment for non-cash consideration may be considered as suitable subject to approval by the supervisor.
+There may, for example, be issues about the valuation of the non-cash components or the interests of parties other than the insurer. - 17.11.17 It may also be appropriate to treat certain contingent elements of capital as available capital resources in cases where the probability of payment is expected to be sufficiently high (for example, the unpaid part of partly paid capital, contributions from members of a mutual insurer or letters of credit, see Guidance 17.10.11). - 17.11.18 Where a supervisor allows contingent elements of capital to be included in the determination of capital resources, such inclusion would be expected to be subject to meeting specific supervisory requirements or prior supervisory approval.
 When assessing the appropriateness of inclusion of a contingent element of capital, regard should be had to: - the ability and willingness of the counterparty concerned to pay the relevant amount; - the recoverability of the funds, taking into account any conditions which would prevent the item from being successfully paid in or called up; and - any information on the outcome of past calls which have been made in comparable circumstances by other insurers, which may be used as an indication of future availability. - 17.11.19 The availability of capital instruments may also be impaired when capital is not fully fungible within an insurer to cover losses arising from the insurer's business.
 Whereas the fungibility of capital and transferability of assets is primarily an issue in the context of group solvency assessment, it may also be relevant for the supervision of an insurer as a legal entity. - 17.11.20 For example, this is the case where as applies to certain forms of with-profit business in life insurance part of the assets or surplus of the insurer is segregated from the rest of its operations in a ring-fenced fund.
 In such cases, assets in the fund may only be able to be used to meet obligations to policyholders with respect to which the fund has been established.
 In these circumstances, the insurer's available capital resources relating to the ring-fenced fund can only be used to cover losses stemming from risks associated with the fund (until transferred out of that fund) and cannot be transferred to meet the insurer's other obligations.